hillaryychan/COMP3311/notes/10_Transactions-and-Concurrency.md

 * before reading X, get shared (read) lock on X
 * before writing X, get exclusive (write) lock on X
-* an attempt to get a shared lock on x is blocked if another transaction already has exclusive lock on C
+* an attempt to get a shared lock on X is blocked if another transaction already has exclusive lock on X
 * an attempt to get an exclusive lock on X is blocked if another transaction has **any** kind of lock on X

 These rules alone do not guarantee serializability but **two-phase locking** does.
 In this you acquire all needed locks before performing any unlocks.